Mustu120/Bill-wise/replit.md

 ## Recent Changes (November 2025)

+- **Tasks Page implemented**: Complete task management system with My Tasks/All Tasks views, search, and filtering
+- **Task creation and editing**: Multi-tabbed form with Description, Timesheets, and Task Info tabs
+- **File upload support**: Tasks can include image attachments stored in /uploads directory
+- **Timesheet tracking**: Full CRUD operations for tracking time logged by employees on tasks
 - **Removed public signup**: Users can no longer self-register; only admins can create accounts
 - **Admin-only user management**: Implemented dedicated admin dashboard for user creation and role management
 - **Role-based routing**: Admins are redirected to `/admin`, regular users to `/dashboard` after login